-- 540.1 The business is carried on pursuant to a valid business certificate issued by the Town Clerk, or through other registration with a State agency; or is assessed for personal property valuation by the Board of Assessors. - 540.2 There shall be no more than four (4) employees on the premises who are not resident thereon and no more than four (4) non-resident vehicles. - 540.3 The external appearance and general aspect of the building so used shall be in conformity with the residential character of the neighborhood. - 540.4 The business shall be compatible with any potentially affected residential premises. - 540.5 Machinery and materials used in the conduct of the business, if stored outside, shall be completely screened from public view.
-Such screening shall, at a minimum, comply with the standards for screening of parking and loading areas in Section 832, and shall ensure that there is no outward evidence that the premises are being utilized for any purpose other than residential. - 540.6 No vehicles with gross vehicle weight greater than 30,000 lbs shall be stored or used on the property. - 540.7 Hours of activity shall be restricted to 7:00 am until 7:00 pm unless otherwise stipulated as part of the Special Permit. - 540.8 A home-based contracting business which is not a legal pre-existing nonconforming use which was in existence on June 9, 1997, and which meets the criteria outlined above, will have a period of two (2) years from the adoption of this section in which to receive a Special Permit and Site Plan Approval.
+- The business is carried on pursuant to a valid business certificate issued by the Town Clerk, or through other registration with a State agency; or is assessed for personal property valuation by the Board of Assessors. - 540.2 Employees coming to the premises who are not residents thereon shall not exceed the number specified by Section 541, Table of Home-Based Contracting Business - 540.3 The external appearance and general aspect of the building so used shall be in conformity with the residential character of the neighborhood. - 540.4 The business shall be compatible with any potentially affected residential premises. - 540.5 Machinery and materials used in the conduct of the business, if stored outside, shall be completely screened from public view.
+Such screening shall, at a minimum, comply with the standards for screening of parking and loading areas in Section 832, and shall ensure that there is no outward evidence that the premises are being utilized for any purpose other than residential. - 540.6 The number and size of vehicles stored or used on the property, that are in addition to resident and employee private vehicles, shall not exceed the number and size specified in Section 541, Table of Home-Based Contracting Business. - 540.7 Hours of activity shall be restricted to 7:00 am until 7:00 pm unless otherwise stipulated as part of the Special Permit. - 540.8 There shall be no signs except for an address sign in accordance with Section 941. - 540.9 Duration of Special Permit Unless an earlier expiration date is specified by the Zoning Board of Appeals in a special permit, all special permits issued under this bylaw shall expire automatically upon the expiration of five years from the date of issuance.
+Prior to expiration, the applicant may apply for renewal of the special permit for another five year period, said application to comply with all the provisions of Section 540 of this bylaw.
+If the applicant files a complete application for renewal of the special permit, prior to its expiration, the special permit shall be extended up to the time the Zoning Board of Appeals files its decision on the renewal application with the Town.
+Upon expiration of a special permit, which has not been renewed, the applicant shall disassemble and remove any materials or equipment related to the Home-Based Contracting Business in its entirety within thirty days of the expiration of the special permit.